50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 Underlay issue

 Underlay is laid over the subfloor before placing the laminate flooring, to help with sound absorption and impact on the boards.
-However, when you start to feel that dreaded spongy feeling, it could mean that there is a problem with your underlay.
+However, when you start to feel that dreaded spongy feeling, it could mean that there’s a problem with your underlay.

-The most common way that underlay can cause a spongy-feeling floor is when the wrong type has been used e.g., carpet underlay, which is much thicker and softer than laminate underlay.
+The most common way that underlay can cause spongy laminate flooring is when the wrong type has been used.
+For example, carpet underlay is much thicker and softer than laminate underlay, which can cause an unwanted spongy feeling.
 Creases or overlaps in the underlay can also cause unevenness underneath the laminate boards.

-Unfortunately, this type of issue will mean that you have to take up all your laminate flooring and correct either the alignment of the underlay or replace the underlay itself, before reinstalling your laminate boards on top again.
-Again, we would recommend you have a professional do this to minimise the possibility of damage to your laminate flooring.
+Unfortunately, this type of issue means that you have to take up all your laminate flooring.
+You’ll either need to correct the alignment of the underlay or replace the underlay itself before reinstalling your laminate boards on top again.
+Again, we would recommend arranging a professional to do this to minimise the possibility of damaging your laminate flooring.

 Order free flooring samples